 4 individual baked alaska - shortcake, ice cream, and toaste meringue

 We are the Cusskitchen, NOT the FORNIKITCHEN! 🙂

-This recipe has the Trois, or Tri-Fecta, Cake, Ice Cream, and Meringue.
+Our Personal Baked Alaska Ice Cream Cake has the Trois, or Tri-Fecta – Cake, Ice Cream, and Meringue.
 We have made the Old-fashioned Baked Alaska 70% easier, personalized, and even more delicious- That nostalgic homemade ice cream cake that is simple- and likely to be a new tradition at your house.
 Gourmet birthday cakes, holiday cakes.
 Serve for Valentines/ Galentines Day.
 It’s a favorite cake- any way you slice it!

+4 individual baked alaska - shortcake, ice cream, and toaste meringue